afcastano/aws-gcp-migration/docs/tutorial/aws/WORDPRESS-3-TIER.md

 **null_resource.wp_provisioner:** Now, this resource is the one that actually provisions the WordPress software into the instance.
 There are several aspects worth considering here:
 - The `null_resource` doesn't actually creates anything.
 We use this type of resources for things like this.
 - `triggers`: This basically indicates when this resource should be executed.
 In this case, any time any of the WordPress instance is recreated, we should execute this resource.
 The trick here is that we assume that if the `private_ip` of an instance changes, it means that it was recreated.
 - `provisioner file`: Those are the scripts that will install the software.
 We have the WordPress server installer and also a Velostrata package that need to be installed for the migration step explained in the next tutorial.
 Check the scripts out in the [scripts](../../../terraform/scripts) folder.
+This provisioner copies the files into the wp EC2 VMs.
 - `provisioner remote-exec`: Is indicating that terraform should connect to the instance and execute the steps indicated in the `inline` array.
 Look how we can pass arguments to the script `init_wp.sh`.
 - `connection`: Indicates how terraform should connect to the instance.
 In this case, we specify that it should go through the bastion host, since the WordPress instances can't be accessed from the internet, remember that NAT allows egress only.
 Also in this block, we specify the `private_key` to use.
 **SECURITY NOTE: This is for demo purposes, it is a bad idea to store secrets in the terraform state!**